wtbarnes/hissw/README.md

-# hissw
+# hiss(w)
-Integrate SSW into your Python workflows (if you must)
+IDL sucks.
+SSW sucks.
+Python does not.
+Wouldn't it be nice if we could easily call ssw-related routines from Python? hiss(w) let's you do that even though you shouldn't.